How do you define jealousy? What makes jealousy obvious? When does jealousy begin?

-Feeling Jealous At The Workplace
+Feeling Envy At The Workplace

 Social comparison theory is really at the root of abnormal jealousy in the workplace.
 The significance of this hypothesis is that we match ourselves up against others (like our collaborators or romantic relationships) to comprehend how we’re doing, and our view of that correlation directly influences our mental self-image.
 This way, when your romantic partner gets recognized or promoted, it is hard not to see their prosperity as your failure.

-Know When You’re Jealous
+Know When You’re Envious

 The primary thing you need to do is to stop denying your jealousy of someone else’s success.
 I know how challenging that can be to say out loud, but you should at least be able to admit your jealous feelings.